daattali/daattali.github.io/_posts/2015-06-14-mimicking-google-form-shiny.md

 ### Note about persistent storage {#note-storage}

 One major component of this app is storing the user-submitted data in a way that would allow it to be retrieved later.
-This is an important topic of its own, and in a few days I will write a detailed post about all the different storage options and how to use them.
+This is an important topic of its own, and I wrote a [separate article](http://deanattali.com/blog/shiny-persistent-data-storage/) detailing the different storage options and how to use them.
+That article is also featured on RStudio's official Shiny articles because it's such an important skill.
 In this tutorial I will use the simplest approach for saving the data: every submission will be saved to its own `.csv` file.

 **NOTE:** this method should only be used if you have your own shiny server or are running the app on your own machine, and should not be used if your app is hosted on `shinyapps.io`.
 Using the local filesystem in shinyapps.io is a bad idea because every time your app is launched it will be on a different machine, and it will not have access to files saved by other users who were running the app on a different machine.
 If using shinyapps.io, you will need to use remote storage, which will be discussed in my next post.
 You can get a bit more information about why shinyapps.io can't be used for local storage [in the shiny docs](http://shiny.rstudio.com/articles/share-data.html).